eyo-chen/DSA/Tree/connect/readme.md

 ```
 It simply means "go to connect the left child tree and the right child tree".

+One thing to note that we wire-up the left subtree first.<br>
+And it's still valid because the tree is perfect balanced tree.<br>

 Suppose the tree is following
 ```
     1